Scooby-Doo! Mask of the Blue Falcon: Plot

 Upon learning the Blue Falcon film premiere is being held at the local ballpark and deducing it will be Hyde's next target, Fred, Velma and Daphne enlist Austin and Rabble's help in sneaking past the convention's security so they can infiltrate Hyde's lair.
 There, they learn that the villain has been spying on the convention and ballpark before witnessing a giant Hyde rampaging in the latter.

 Meanwhile, Shaggy and Scooby find themselves trapped in there while searching for something to eat.
 Seeing Austin in danger, the duo rescue him before their friends arrive to defeat the giant Hyde and discover that it was actually a mech seemingly piloted by Garrison.
 Despite his claims about someone knocking him out to frame him for the attack, Garrison is nearly arrested.
 However, Shaggy and Scooby witness the actual Hyde having carjacked an armored car.
-Scooby foils the robbery, only for Hyde to soon gain the upper hand.
+Scooby foils the robbery only for Hyde to gain the upper hand.
 Nonetheless, Garrison, taking on his former Blue Falcon role, joins Scooby in defeating the villain.

-Hyde is then revealed to be Rabble, who confesses that he sought to take revenge on the convention after he was ousted from BattleBots due to weaponizing one of his robots with live missiles, forcing him to make money off of his appearances there ever since.
-After forcing the premiere to be held at the ballpark and planting Garrison in the mech, he would use the attack to divert the armored car into a detour in order to carjack it and make off with the five million dollars' worth of the convention's entrance fees it had.
-As Rabble is apprehended for his crimes, Starlin arrives to congratulate Mystery Inc. for their heroism, as well as apologizing for his misjudgment against them.
+Hyde is then revealed to be Rabble, who had been plotting to take revenge on the convention after he was ousted from Combat Bots due to weaponizing one of his robots with live missiles, forcing him to make money off of his appearances there ever since.
+After forcing the premiere to be held at the ballpark and planting Garrison in the remote-controlled mech, he would use the attack to divert the armored car into a detour to carjack it and make off with the five million dollars' worth of the convention's entrance fees it had.
+As Rabble is apprehended for his crimes, Starlin arrives to congratulate Mystery Inc. for their work and apologize for misjudging them.

-Some time later, an impressed Severin produces a sequel to her Blue Falcon film, with Garrison guest-starring as the father of Adams' character and Scooby portraying Dynomutt.
+Some time later, an impressed Severin produces a sequel to her Blue Falcon film, with Garrison guest-starring as the original Blue Falcon and father of Adams' character and Scooby portraying Dynomutt.